IO Tillett Wright

-iO Tillett Wright (born September 2, 1985) is an American author, photographer, actor, TV and podcast host, and activist.
-After growing up in New York City, he founded street art magazine Overspray and served as its editor-in-chief until 2009.
-From 2010 to 2012 he was a featured columnist for T Magazine with two regular blogs.
-In 2016, he co-hosted MTV show Suspect with Nev Schulman.
+iO Tillett Wright (born September 2, 1985) is an American author, photographer, public speaker and advocate.
+As of 2025, he is the co-founder and Chief Product Officer at PostFire, a nonprofit technology project that helps wildfire survivors rebuild their lives.

 Early life

 Wright grew up in New York City with his mother, Rebecca Wright, a poet and actress.
-He attended Brockwood Park School in England.
-Wright is a transgender man.
 He documented the struggles of his upbringing in his memoir Darling Days.

 Career

 Editor

 In 2002, at the age of 17, Wright founded and served as editor-in-chief of a street art magazine, Overspray, until 2009.

 Blogger and writer

 From 2010 to 2012, Wright was a featured columnist for T Magazine, at The New York Times where he had two blogs called Notes From The Underground—for which iO reviewed underground performances—and The Lowdown.

 Wright's first book, Darling Days, A Memoir was released on September 27, 2016, by Ecco Books, an imprint of HarperCollins.

-Wright's second book, Self Evident Truths: 10,000 Portraits of Queer America, has been published on September 15, 2020, by Prestel.
+Wright's second book, Self Evident Truths: 10,000 Portraits of Queer America, was published on September 15, 2020, by Prestel.

-Wright's third book, Oasis: Modern Desert Homes Around The World, has been published in November, 2020, by Clarkson Potter.
+Wright's third book, Oasis: Modern Desert Homes Around The World, was published in November, 2020, by Clarkson Potter.